Star Wars: Farrah Fawcett and 9 Other Princess Leia Wannabes

 However, she did have an impressive TV acting portfolio from guest starring on such TV series as The Partridge Family, I Dream of Jeannie, Mayberry R. F. D., and Marcus Welby, M.D.

-Along with dozens of other Princess Leia wannabes, Fawcett wangled an audition for the important role of Princess Leia in a George Lucas movie called Star Wars.
+Along with dozens of other Princess Leia wannabes, Fawcett wangled an audition for the important role of Princess Leia in the upcoming George Lucas Star Wars movie.

 How well do you know Farrah Fawcett movies?view quiz statistics